- Digital Programs

 Online visitors can use this website to learn about each area of the collection, and to access detailed information about locations and accessibility for research, publication and loans.

 The archival holdings have been a central feature of the collecting interests of the Magnes since its inception.
-The intention was then, and remains today, to provide a wide-ranging approach ...
+The intention is to provide a wide-ranging approach to the Jewish experience ...

-The library holdings of The Magnes Collection of Jewish Art and Life include periodicals, reference and original materials about Jewish history in the American West, rare books from the Global ...
+The library holdings of The Magnes include rare and illustrated books from the global Jewish diaspora, periodicals, reference and original materials about Jewish history in the American West, as ...

 The Museum holdings of The Magnes encompass two main areas: Jewish Art and Jewish Life.
 The Jewish Art collection includes painting and sculpture, photography, works on paper and artist books, ...